Portions of Highway 89 buried under 30 feet of snow near Emerald Bay

 The National Weather Service forecasts new snowfall over the Echo and Donner passes from three storms between Wednesday and Monday.

 Caltrans advises motorists to plan ahead.
 Driving tips are are available on the Caltrans website, http://www.dot.ca.gov/cttravel/winter.html.
 Travelers can check current road conditions and chain requirements on Caltrans QuickMap, http://quickmap.dot.ca.gov.
-Information also is available by calling the California Highway Information Network automated phone service, 800-427-7623.
+Information also is available by calling the California Highway Information Network automated phone service at 800-427-7623.

 Cathy Locke: 916-321-5287, @lockecathy